maxspevack/fishwrap/docs/blog/04_glass_box.md

 Early in development, we noticed a drift.
 We’d run the engine, and the "News" section would feel... angry.
 Or the "Tech" section would feel strangely obsessed with a minor Linux kernel patch.

-We checked the code.
-The weights looked fine. `NYT` had a score of 10. `Reddit` had a score of 1.

-But when we looked at the database, the truth was stark. `NYT` published 50 stories a day. `Reddit` published 5,000.
-Even with a 10x penalty, the sheer volume of the hive mind was drowning out the signal.

-We realized that **Volume is a form of Bias.**
+The answer was obvious. `NYT` published 50 stories a day. `Reddit` published 5,000.
+The sheer volume of the hive mind was drowning out the signal. **Volume is a form of Bias.**

 We didn't need better logging.
 We needed a forensic accountant.